 There is no way around this.
 In The Hobbit: The Desolation of Smaug, they had to enter the Mirkwood Forest to get to their destination.
 There was no other way for them.
 It was not a walk in the park.

 Likewise, we must enter the shadowlands, and come face to face with our shadows.
 It is there that our false ideas of who we are are shattered.
 It is there that all of our false beliefs are destroyed.
 We must face these false notions and see them for what they are.
 This is the only way to heal, to become whole again, to live in integrity.

 My good friend, Julie Anne gave a good description of this process in Enlightenment.
 It is a complete surrender, a process of brutal self-honesty.
 It is a path of complete acceptance of the truth, no matter how difficult it is to bear.
 I still remember it vividly.

-We go through life with so many false notions – of the world, of spirituality and of ourselves.
-We build up masks and we believe the facades.
+We go through life with so many false notions – of the world, of spirituality, and of ourselves.
+We build up masks and we believe in the facades.
 It’s all a charade.
 It is all based upon illusions and deceit.

 We deceive ourselves at every moment, and the world also deceives us at every moment.
 We live in perpetual cognitive dissonance, justifying the most absurd things in our minds.
 We constantly lie to ourselves…. and we believe it.

 To awaken to the truth that you seek, you must tear down the lies.

 But we are too attached to lies.
 We want to hold on to the illusions and become enlightened at the same time.
 That is not possible.
 But there are hundreds of phony gurus and “spiritual teachers” that will tell you it is.

 They offer you processes to become happy, fulfilled, calm, find your soulmate, be positive, get the right job, make lots of money, balance the chakras, become healthy, and whatever else you may be desiring.